dojo/widget-core/README.md

 #### Injecting State

 Working with larger widget structures, it can quickly become tiresome and complex to pass all the required properties down the tree.
-Additionally having to do so often means that widgets are forced to be aware of properties/values that they they don't need, but are required to in order to ensure they are propagated to the children.
+Additionally having to do so often means that widgets are forced to be aware of properties/values that they they don't need, but are required to know about in order to ensure they are propagated to the children.

 Dojo 2 provides a mechanism to `inject` state directly to parts of the widget structure; this is done by defining an `Injector` in the `registry` and passing a context object that will source the state that is to be injected.